GabrielSalla/sentinela/docs/configuration_file.md

 - `controller_procedures`: Object.
 Procedures to be executed by the Controller and their settings.
 - `controller_procedures.monitors_stuck`: Object.
 Settings for the procedure to fix monitors stuck in "queued" or "running" status.
 - `controller_procedures.monitors_stuck.schedule`: String using Cron format.
 Schedule to execute the `monitors_stuck` procedure.
 - `controller_procedures.monitors_stuck.params.time_tolerance`: Integer.
 Time tolerance in seconds for a monitor to be considered as stuck.
+This parameter is directly impacted by the `executor_monitor_heartbeat_time` setting and the recommended value is 2 times the heartbeat time.

 ## Executor Settings
 - `executor_concurrency`: Integer.
 Number of tasks that can be executed at the same time by each Executor.